Recognizing and Responding to Persons in a Mental and Behavioral Health Crisis

 25% of all fatal encounters with law enforcement involve a person with severe mental illness.
 This is tragic for everyone—officers, families, and communities.

 People experiencing a mental health issue are often booked into the jail or taken to the emergency room and are back on the street before an officer’s shift ends.
-This is a clearly a sign of a broken mental health system.
+This is clearly a sign of a broken mental health system.
 We have to do better.